vbttchr/vbttchr/README.md

 Hello, nice to meet you - i am victor.
-Currently learning about python and html,
+Currently learning about python, tex, bash and html,